 How often do you think news sources report news they know to be fake, false, or purposely misleading?

-So when we hear about, oh, we made a mistake, we got burned by a source.
+So when we hear about, oh, we made a mistake.

 No, they had a narrative in mind that they wanted to push.

-Now suddenly all those unnamed sources, they've gone away with Biden, haven't they?
+Now, suddenly, all those unnamed sources, they've gone away with Biden, haven't they?

-Well, actually, we did.
+Actually, we did.

-He can even at times be abusive to people around him lashing out, which kind of fits into a personality of somebody that might be a little cranky and sleepy and maybe struggled struggling cognitively.
+Which kind of fits into a personality of somebody that might be a little cranky and sleepy and maybe struggling cognitively.

-That actually often goes along with it, according to the medical professionals I've spoken to, and I've spoken to many, and it's pretty unanimous about Joe's condition.
+That actually often goes along with it, according to the medical professionals I've spoken to, and I've spoken to many.

-But nobody talks about that, I think pretty much except me and Joe Biden and his Sippy Cup and night night and his bedtime story.
+But nobody talks about that, I think, pretty much except me and Joe Biden and his sippy cup and night night and his bedtime story.

 Well, you just look at his presidential schedule, right?